Orevarc/bbytes_v2/README.md

 - "carrots" - FOOD
 - ",finely chopped" - COMMENT

 Once the ingredient is split, the FOOD entities are combined and then checked against a store of base ingredients.
 If no base ingredient is found, the food entity is then checked against a store of ingredient mappings which map to base ingredients.
-A store if base ingredients is used to ensure that food items are correctly combined together when combining from different recipes.
+A store of base ingredients is used to ensure that food items are correctly combined together when combining from different recipes.

 ## Client